Teelevision/text-rename/README.md

 ## How it works ##

-The program creates two files: one containing the file names and one containing their original path.
-The matching is done by the line number
+The program creates (and overwrites) two files: one containing the file names and one containing their original path.
+The matching is done by the line number.
+After the renaming the two created files are deleted.

 ## Compatibility ##